5 Apps for Storytelling, for the Verbal and Nonverbal Child

-A great way to incorporate technology into summer time fun with children and adults is to use storytelling apps.
+A great way to incorporate technology into anytime fun with children and adults is to use storytelling apps.
 These apps are particularly helpful to use during the summer as you experience new things such as summer camp or have new adventures, such as a family vacation.

 Many storytelling apps are as simple to use as making a picture collage—ideal for someone who is nonverbal—or as in-depth as creating a social story for summer activities.
 With these types of apps, you can prepare someone for what is going to happen, record information while it is happening and then organize it and add text to remember and assist with the retelling of the experience.
 When back to school rolls around, these apps can facilitate introductions to a new teacher and help kids and adults answer the sure-to-be-asked question “What did you do this summer?”

 Below are a few favorite apps for creating stories, keeping up academic skills during the summer break and stimulating ideas for being creative.

 by Penguin Group USA